-The OPMC Director, Deputy Director, Chair of the Board, and Executive Secretary of the Board frequently meet with county medical societies, state specialty societies, and hospitals to educate physicians and medical residents about the medical conduct process, outcomes of the Board's work, and how to prevent misconduct.
+The OPMC Director, Deputy Director, Chair of the Board, and Executive Secretary of the Board meet with county medical societies, state specialty societies, and hospitals to educate physicians and medical residents about the medical conduct process, outcomes of the Board's work, and how to prevent misconduct.
 These meetings also provide an opportunity to invite physicians to get involved in the process through the medical expert program.
-In 2017, the OPMC continued to present educational programs to Physician Assistant (PA) students on professional misconduct issues, to assist them in engaging in appropriate patient care and avoiding misconduct once they begin practice.
-In 2018, the OPMC plans to expand this education to medical schools.
+In 2020, the OPMC continued to present educational programs to Physician Assistant (PA) and medical school students on professional misconduct issues, to assist them in engaging in appropriate patient care and avoiding misconduct once they begin practice.
+Understandably, fewer outreach events occurred during 2020, as both healthcare providers and OPMC staff were otherwise engaged in COVID-19 response and mitigation efforts.
+Those that did occur after March of 2020 took place via remote-learning virtual platforms.